nternetinspired/jekyll-design/typography/index.md

 being ready.
 Think of a news blog that’s filled with content hourly on the day of going live.
 However, reviewers tend to be distracted by comprehensible content, say, a random text copied from a newspaper or the internet.
 The are likely to focus on the text, disregarding the layout and its elements.
-Lorem ipsum and its many variants have been employed since the early
-‘60s, and quite likely since the sixteenth century.

 Church-key tousled forage cliche quinoa Truffaut.
-Direct trade roof party umami, meh whatever Tonx Cosby sweater pug.
-Kitsch cardigan Schlitz, flannel Cosby sweater four loko skateboard hella pug polaroid farm-to-table cray PBR forage pop-up.
-Ethical mumblecore you probably haven't heard of them, 8-bit bicycle rights cornhole fixie Blue Bottle.
-Cred organic tofu selfies, occupy pug pickled McSweeney's try-hard.

 ## Not awesome but still pretty darn important.
 Plaid iPhone pug, Tonx sartorial farm-to-table food truck single-origin coffee